squawki/System-Troubleshooter-and-Repair-/README.md

 1. **Loading Banner**: Displays the system's basic information (CPU, RAM, OS) and gives the user the illusion of a professional repair process.
 2. **Fake Repairs**: Simulates tasks like scanning, registry fixing, etc.
 3. **Randomized Delays**: Adds a sense of realism by waiting between actions with random delays.
-4. **Reboot**: After completing the simulated repairs, a scheduled restart is triggered to give the user the impression that the system is being "repaired."
+4. **Reboot**: After completing the simulated repairs, a scheduled restart is triggered to give the user the impression that the system needs to be resarted to complete the "repair."

-## Getting Started
+## Usage

 To get started, simply download or clone the repository and run the batch file in any Windows environment.
 The script is designed to be simple and easy to run.

 1. Clone this repository or download the bat script script.
 2. Double click the script (no admin rights required).
 3. Watch as the script performs its "repairs" and forces a reboot after a couple of minutes.
+4. User is prompted to 'press any key' which prompts the script to close and restart.
+This schedules a 120 seconds countdown timer.
+5. Restart can be stopped by closing the script prior to the script closing or issuiing the 'shutdown -a' command in CMD to abort the shutdown/restart
 ## License

 This project is licensed under the MIT License - feel free to modify and use it as needed.